-The Doctor of Philosophy (Ph.D.) in History is a research-intensive program aimed at fostering advanced critical thinking, historical research, and scholarly contribution to the field of history.
-This program allows students to specialize in a specific historical domain, whether related to ancient, medieval, modern, or contemporary history.
-The Ph.D. program emphasizes original research, encouraging students to contribute new knowledge and interpretations to the understanding of historical processes, events, and movements.
-Students are expected to engage with a wide range of primary and secondary sources, develop a clear research agenda, and present their findings to the academic community.
+The Doctor of Philosophy (Ph.D.) in History is a research-intensive program designed to foster advanced critical thinking, rigorous historical research, and meaningful scholarly contributions to the discipline.
+It offers students the opportunity to specialize in a specific historical domain, including ancient, medieval, modern, or contemporary history.
+Emphasizing originality, the program encourages candidates to generate new knowledge and interpretations that deepen the understanding of historical processes, events, and movements.
+Throughout the program, students are expected to engage extensively with primary and secondary sources, formulate a clear research agenda, and disseminate their findings within the academic community.

 Duration of programme